sixcolors/cors-benchmarks/README.md

 ## Some results

-Note: BenchmarkMiddleware/fiber_cors___malicious_ACRH_vs_preflight-24 is causing a panic in Fiber, I will investigate and fix it, then update the results.
+Note: The addition of gofiber/fiber/middleware/cors is a work in progress.
+I am still working on matching up two incompatiable underlying libraries, net/http and fasthttp.

 I've slightly redacted the results below for better readability.
 In particular, I've added a red dot next to cases where jub0bs/cors